 The nature of addiction is such that relapse is a necessary part of recovery, not an indication of failure itself.
 In fact, the National Institute on Drug Abuse (NIDA) estimates that the relapse rates for substance use disorders (SUDs) are between 40 to 60 percent.
-Addiction recovery success rates vary but should not be used as a reason not to attempt to pursue sobriety.

 Table of Contents